 In my own work probably the right numbers are 95% to 5%, but the idea holds.

 With my experience on several thousands cases, I can estimate whether an image or video contains some information and it’s worth processing, or not, very quickly.
-I usually do a couple of tests, just to be sure of my first glance and sometimes I get surprised by the power of the algorithms; anyway, usually you can tell quite fast if you will get something from a video.
+I usually do a couple of tests, just to be sure of my first glance.
+Sometimes I get surprised by the power of the algorithms.
+Anyway, usually you can tell quite fast if you will get something from a video.

 Let’s work on the most common case: enhancing a license plate.
 Of course, I won’t show you images from real cases so I’ll generate some samples for you.